FC Oleksandriya: Polihraftekhnika / PFC Oleksandriya

 The 2024–25 season marked a historic achievement for FC Oleksandriya, as the team secured a triumphant second-place finish in the Ukrainian Premier League for the very first time, positioned behind Dynamo Kyiv but notably ahead of Shakhtar Donetsk.
+Much of this success is credited to their manager Ruslan Rotan, who managed to become only the second manager for the club to secure 30 league wins, after Volodymyr Sharan's 69 league wins.